Frequently Asked Questions

 When and how do I select a plan?

 View the different meal plan options and prices before selecting your meal plan.
 Select your dining plan when you complete your housing request forms.
 Please note that meal plan selections default to the highest plan available for your house.
-If you would like a lower level plan, note this at the time you make your housing selection.
+If you would like a lower level plan, make this change at the time you make your housing selection.

 How does it work?

-- All house dining halls are open 7 days per week
+- All-you-care-to-eat service 7 days per week

-- Pre-ordered Kosher meals in all house dining halls for dinner, plus a dedicated Kosher station in The Howard Dining Hall in Maseeh
+- Pre-ordered Kosher meals in all house dining halls for dinner, plus a dedicated Kosher station in The Howard Dining Hall in Maseeh Hall

 - Halal ingredients, practices, and standards in all dining halls